origraph/origraph.js/documentation/ClassesStreamsAndTokens.md

 `root.values('movies.json').values('cast').keys().promote()`

 The selector defines a location in the data, that the stream uses to extract a series of items (keys, values, objects, or arrays).
-The series of **tokens** in the selector indicate where and how items should be extracted from the raw data that has been loaded or linked.
+The series of **<a href="#token-reference">tokens</a>** in the selector indicate where and how items should be extracted from the raw data that has been loaded or linked.

 ## Raw Data
 Speaking of raw data, we want to delay most of the parsing / loading of raw data as we can until **after** interactive network modeling has taken place—if we want this to be scalable, only the final processing step should take a complete pass.